mdanda2000/Leawood-Text-Game/readme.md

 # Leawood Text Game
-This is a text-based game engine.
-It is written in Java and uses the console.
-The engine inputs the map from a text file, so you can create your own map.
+This is a Java-based console application for creating text-based games.
+It inputs the map from a text file.